redkite-labs/redkitecms-docs/book/themes-management.rst

 2. Back

-The **Nav** button hides the theme's templates, so click it to display them and you can switch to templates simply selecting them.
+The **Nav** button hides the theme's templates, so click it to display them and switch to another template selecting it from the combobox.

 The **Back** button returns back to the editor.